schism-dev/schism/CONTRIBUTING.md

 # Contributing developers: please read

+## License and copyright

+According to section 5 of SCHISM's Apache License, your contribution is accepted under the terms of the Apache 2.0 License, unless agreed otherwise.
+With your contribution, you confirm that you have the legal right to contribute your work to SCHISM.
+You may choose to retain or to transfer the copyright.
+If you retain the copyright, you irrevocably grant the SCHISM community the right to re-license your work under any open source license endorsed by the Open Software Initiative.

 ## SCHISM github Workflow (Trunk Based Development)

 The following is tested on linux git.
 Should work same on other platforms.